Fast charging capable and weight optimized battery system

 Objectives

-- Optimization of automotive grade battery cells to enable ultra-fast charging capability (up to 350 kW charg-ing power at pack level)
+• Optimization of automotive grade battery cells to enable ultra-fast charging capability (up to 350 kW charg-ing power at pack level)

-- Adaption of an existing open-source BMS solution to the requirements of the battery and demonstration ve-hicle
+• Adaption of an existing open-source BMS solution to the requirements of the battery and demonstration ve-hicle

-- Development, assembly and test of the fast charging capable battery system of around 100 kWh at 800 V and less than 600 kg
+• Development, assembly and test of the fast charging capable battery system of around 100 kWh at 800 V and less than 600 kg

-BMS and BJB: The battery management system that will be used in the 1000kmPLUS project will be based on the existing foxBMS plat-form initially released in 2016 and developed and maintained by the FhG. foxBMS is a free, open and flexible development environment for the design of complex and highly demanding battery management systems for mobile and stationary applications.
+The battery management system that will be used in the 1000kmPLUS project will be based on the existing foxBMS 2 platform. foxBMS 2 is the second generation of the modular and open-source Battery Management System (BMS) development platform from Fraunhofer IISB.
+The foxBMS platform is a free, open and flexible development environment for the design of complex and highly demanding battery management systems for mobile and stationary applications initially released in 2016.
 It is worldwide the first universal BMS platform providing open source for both hardware and software, and is able to manage modern energy storage systems.
 The architecture of foxBMS is the result of more than 15 years of development in innovative hardware and software solutions for lithi-um-ion battery systems.
 The foxBMS hardware and software building blocks are used successfully in battery electric vehicles based on lith-ium-ion NMC/Graphite battery cells, where it has obtained a road homologation by TÜV Süd in Germany.

-Battery System: The 800 V battery system will provide around 100 kWh of energy with a total weight of less than 600 kg.
-It will be designed with a liquid cooling fitting the shape of the pouch cells.
-Thin pouch cells offer the best thermal conductivity, which provides an efficient cooling possibility during the fast charging phases.
-The cells will be assembled into battery modules, which will also contain the BMS-Slaves electronics to monitor the voltages and the temperatures, and to perform the cell balancing.
-The modules will be assembled in a battery pack and connected to the BJB to become the battery system.
+The 800 V battery system will provide around 100 kWh of energy with a total weight of less than 600 kg.
+It will be designed with a liquid cooling system consisting of bended flattubes fitting the shape of the cylindrical 21700 type cells.
+The battery cells will be assembled into battery modules, which will also contain the BMS-Slaves electronics to monitor the cell voltages and the temperatures, and to perform the cell balancing.
+The battery modules will be assembled in a battery pack and connected to the BJB to become the battery system.
 The housing of the battery system will be optimized on lightweight by TUD.
-Once assembled, the battery system will be tested electrically and thermally, especially at high charging rates, to ensure proper operation before it will be integrated into the demonstration vehicle in SC3.ed from the fox-BMS platform, with a specific focus on the 800V aspects to be realized by the BMS hardware.